 Many students in our school have health conditions including asthma, allergies, diabetes and seizures.
 Individualized Health Plans (IHPs) are a way for us to learn about students' health conditions, triggers, symptoms, medications, what to do in case of an emergency, and what our plan of action will be to ensure student's safety and well-being at school.
-Your Confidential List will identify those students that have IHPs.
 Health plans are renewed annually and are updated prior to the start of the school year.
 Please notify our nurse of any health concerns and keep us updated with contact numbers, as well as any changes in health conditions or treatment of your students.